Key Takeaway

 My pen feels warm or was left out overnight

-If the pen was at room temperature (below 86 degrees F / 30 degrees C) for less than 30 days total, it is still safe to use.
+If the pen was at room temperature (below 86 degrees F / 30 degrees C) for less than 30 days total, it's still safe to use.
 Check the 30-day clock from when you first removed it from the refrigerator.
 If it was in a hot car, direct sunlight, or above 86 degrees F, discard it.
 Temperature-damaged medication may have reduced potency or altered chemistry.

 I accidentally injected an air bubble